Privacy Policy

 Mixed media on plywood

-diptych cm 125 x 125
+diptych 125 x 125 cm

 Shocking pink

-Mixed media on plywood cm 105 x 125
+Mixed media on plywood 105 x 125 cm

-The poor Harlequin
+The Poor Harlequin

 Sacred & Profane (Artist’s signature)

-Mixed media on plywood 50 x 100 cm
+Mixed media on plywood Cm 50 x 100

-The use of humble materials, assembled with traditional ones, evokes visual suggestions that go beyond the boundaries of figuration.
-The surface is thus enriched with a tactile fascination that, through the roughness of the material, emerges triumphant with its own strength.
-As Mariano Apa writes (2007) “(...)
-The lumps and material agglomerates seem to expand in the calm of the marshy dilution of the brushstroke, which deliberately stumbles, is amazed, gets caught in the materials used.”
+The use of humble materials, assembled with more traditional ones, evokes visual suggestions that go beyond the boundaries of figuration.
+The surface is thus enriched with a tactile fascination that, through the roughness of matter, emerges triumphantly with its own strength.
+As Mariano Apa (2007) writes “(…)The clumps and material agglomerates seem to expand in the calm of the marshy thinning of the brushstroke, which deliberately stumbles, falters, gets caught in the materials used”.

 Exhibition update 2008 – 2009: